 Examines financial concepts from a managerial decision maker's point of view.
 Explores the conceptual understanding and practical application of financial information, including the time value of money, breakeven, leverage, capital budgeting, and cost of capital.
 Integrates financial and other business management disciplines in a business simulation.
-Prerequisites: ACCT400, BUSN301, BUSN323, BUSN405.
+Prerequisites: BUSN360 and 2 courses from BUSN301, BUSN302, BUSN308, BUSN310E, BUSN320, BUSN323, MATH301M.